 Bundle up!
-German winters are cold, with temperatures often dropping below zero, which in turn results in some great winter sport and skiing areas in Germany, especially in higher German regions such as the Bavarian Alps.
-Other parts of Germany are often blessed with a white Christmas as well, but there is no guarantee for snow: German winters can be unpredictable, and you should always be prepared for rain or the special blue skies and sunshine day.
+German winters are cold, with temperatures often dropping below zero.
+Expect snow – sometimes a lot.
+However, there is no guarantee for snow.
+German winters can be unpredictable, and you should always be prepared for rain or the special blue skies and sunshine day.

 Germany in Winter - Events and Festivals

 Some of the best festivals and events in Germany are in winter.
 Find out what’s happening in Germany, month by month, in winter.

 Christmas markets are a wonderful part of the German holiday tradition and a great way to get into the Christmas spirit.
 Every German city celebrates the season with at least one Christmas market, usually from the last weekend of November and until Christmas Day.
 Bigger cities have a plethora of markets to choose from.

 Looking for some action-filled vacation?
 From the Alps to the Black Forest, Germany offers many winter sports areas, whether you are into downhill skiing, cross country skiing, or snowboarding.